ghc-proposals/ghc-proposals/proposals/0000-local-do.rst

 Qualified do with parameters
 ++++++++++++++++++++++++++++

-At some point, this proposal could be complemented with another extension to allow passing parameters to the operations during desugaring.
+At some point, this language extension could be modified to allow passing parameters to the operations during desugaring.

 ::